ShujiaHuang/basevar/README.md

 # BaseVar: Call variants from ultra low-pass WGS data

-BaseVar has been fully implemented in C++, instead of the original [Python version](https://github.com/ShujiaHuang/basevar/tree/python-version-0.6.1.1).
-Great improvements were made in the C++ implemetation compare to the previous Python version.
-The speed of BaseVar is 20 times greater than that of Python version, and the memory usage less than Python version.
-Generally, each thread (-t/--thread) requires only 3GB to 4GB if the -B (--batch-count) option is set to 200.
+BaseVar has been fully implemented by C++.
+Great improvements were made in the C++ implemetation compare to the [original Python version](https://github.com/ShujiaHuang/basevar/tree/python-version-0.6.1.1).
+Now, the computing speed of BaseVar is more than 20 times faster than the Python version, and requires much less memory.
+Generally, each thread (-t/--thread) requires only 3GB to 4GB if -B (--batch-count) option is set to 200, while the Python version need more than 20GB.

 ## Installation